-A biological cell represents the structural and functional unit of life, and our focus will be on the sub-cellular structures and mechanisms that confer a cell its properties, and its interactions with the environment including other cells in multi-cellular functions, and processes involving signal transduction mechanisms with a focus on proteins.
-Credit, three hours.
+A biological cell represents the structural and functional unit of life, and this course focuses on the mechanisms that confer a cell its properties, and its interactions with the environment including other cells in multi-cellular processes.
+Topics focused in this course include proteins structure and function, cell biology techniques including modern imaging techniques, membrane structure and function, cell communication, cell cycle and development.
+This is a key foundational course for graduate students in all graduate programs in Biology and Neuroscience.